-Degree of Bachelor with a major in Informatics, specialisation New Media Design
+Degree of Bachelor of Science with a major in Informatics specialisation Graphic Design and Web Development

-Programme overview
+Programme overview Background

-Background

-A design strategy based on in-depth knowledge of digital media, interaction design, web architecture and visual communication is the key to being able to create and maintain satisfactory products and services for the benefit of both businesses and society.
-The New Media Design programme has been planned to provide multidisciplinary knowledge for various professions associated with the digital world of today and tomorrow, in which information, communication and technology come together to create these benefits.
+A design strategy based on in-depth knowledge of digital media, interaction design and visual communication is the key to being able to create and maintain satisfactory messages, products and services for the benefit of both businesses and society.
+The Graphic Design and Web Development programme has been planned to provide multidisciplinary knowledge for various professions associated with the digital world of today and tomorrow, in which information, communication and technology come together to create these benefits.

 The programme will provide knowledge about how the communicative message reaches the user in the intended manner.
-Creating digital platforms and other communication channels that are user-friendly and adapted to suit the target group are also important elements of achieving the objectives of the programme.
+Creating interactive digital platforms and other communication channels that are user-friendly and adapted to suit the target group are also important elements of achieving the objectives of the programme.